WHO WE ARE

 We have appropriate security measure in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those people processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

-We will use technical measures to safeguard your personal data, for example, we store your personal data on secure servers.
+We will use technical measures to safeguard your personal data, for example:

 We have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable supervisory body of a suspected data breach where we are legally required to do so.